uberscott/astrobattle-book/src/3-everything_goes_back_to_hell/3-unhappy_reunion.md

 motivation for rescuing Lester... they were without an Ed Greely and probably in
 some heap of trouble.

 "Zell\!"
-Rodgie got right to the topic.
+Bodgie got right to the topic.

 "We were attacked by Zell\!"
 Jet added to the conversation.
 "They ambushed
 us and chased us here."